het-tanis/prolug-labs/Ansible-Labs/03-Ansible-Ad-Hoc/step1/text.md

 Verify date and time of servers

 ### Deliverables
-Write the version of servers into a file called /root/version
+1. Create a file /root/version with the Ansible Facts for the distribution of each server.

-Write the current date from the servers into a file called /root/date
+2. Create a file /root/date with the Ansible Facts for the current date of each server.

 <br>
 <details>